 Project management committee (PMC)

-The project management committee has additional responsibilities over and above those of a committer.
-These responsibilities ensure the smooth running of the project.
 PMC members are expected to review code contributions, participate in strategic planning, approve changes to the governance model and manage the copyrights within the project outputs.

-Membership of the PMC is by invitation from the existing PMC members.
 A nomination will result in discussion and then a vote by the existing PMC members.
-PMC membership votes are subject to consensus approval of the current PMC members.

 PMC Chair

-The PMC Chair is a single individual, voted for by the PMC members.
 Once someone has been appointed Chair, they remain in that role until they choose to retire, or the PMC casts a two-thirds majority vote to remove them.

-The PMC Chair has no additional authority over other members of the PMC: the role is one of coordinator and facilitator.
-The Chair is also expected to ensure that all governance processes are adhered to.
 If there is no external PMC member that can function as a tie breaker, the Chair has the casting vote when the project fails to reach consensus.

 External PMC member